PHYSIOTHERAPY

 Changes to Alberta Health Services

-As of March 1, 2022, the Alberta Health Service delivery model has changed.
-Parkland Rehabilitation will continue to provide service to Spruce Grove and the surrounding areas but eligibility criteria for theses services has changed.
-For more information on these services and how to access Alberta Healthcare funded treatments please visit our coverage page or call the Alberta Health Rehabilitation Advice Line at 1-833-379-0563
+As of March 1, 2022, the delivery model for Alberta Health Services has been updated.
+Parkland Rehabilitation will still offer services to Spruce Grove and nearby regions, but the eligibility criteria for these services have been revised.
+For further details on these services and how to access Alberta Healthcare funded treatments, please visit our coverage page or contact the Alberta Health Rehabilitation Advice Line at 1-833-379-0563.

 Sports Injuries?
 We can help...

-Life is too short not to have fun!
-Our physiotherapists have a varied background in competitive sports including hockey, baseball, volleyball, track & field, basketball and competitive swimming as well as enjoying many outdoor pursuits such as running, cross country skiing, hiking and the list goes on!
-Whatever your sport we can help you recover from your injury and help you make an individualized plan to get you back to what you love.
+Life is too short to miss out on fun!
+Our physiotherapists come from diverse backgrounds in competitive sports like, baseball, volleyball, track and field, basketball, and competitive swimming, in addition to enjoying outdoor activities such as running, cross-country skiing, and hiking.
+No matter your sport, we're here to assist you in recovering from your injury and creating a personalized plan to get you back to what you love.

-Is it any wonder that with such repetitive arm movements swimmers can develop shoulder pain?
-This shoulder pain is aggravated most frequently with freestyle and butterfly strokes and is usually felt in the front or side of the shoulder.
-Terms like impingement, bursitis and rotator cuff tendonitis ...
+Is it surprising that swimmers can experience shoulder pain due to repetitive arm movements?
+This discomfort is often heightened during freestyle and butterfly strokes, typically felt in the front or side of the shoulder.
+Terms such as impingement, bursitis, and rotator cuff tendonitis ...